c85/Back-End-Development-Capstone/README.md

 Also, note that this environment is shared and, therefore, not secure.
 You should not store any personal information, usernames, passwords, or access tokens in this environment for any purpose.

 ## Your Task
-If you haven\&#x27;t generated a GitHub Personal Access Token you should do so now.
+If you haven't generated a GitHub Personal Access Token you should do so now.
 You will need it to push code back to your repository.
-It should have &#x60;repo&#x60; and &#x60;write&#x60; permissions, and be set to expire in &#x60;60&#x60; days.
+It should have `repo` and `write` permissions, and be set to expire in `60` days.
 When Git prompts you for a password in the Cloud IDE environment, use your Personal Access Token instead.
-Follow the steps in the [Generating Git Token Lab](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-CD0320EN-SkillsNetwork/labs/deployment/git_token.md.html &quot;Generating Git Token Lab&quot;) for detailed instructions.
+Follow the steps in the [Generating Git Token Lab](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-CD0320EN-SkillsNetwork/labs/deployment/git_token.md.html) for detailed instructions.

 The environment may be recreated at any time, so you may find that you have to perform the Initialize Development Environment each time the environment is created.

 ## Note on Screenshots
 Throughout this lab, you will be prompted to take screenshots and save them on your device.
 You will need these screenshots to either answer graded quiz questions or upload the screenshots as your submission for peer review at the end of this course.
 Your screenshot must have either the .jpg or .png extension.

-To take screenshots, you can use various free screen-capture tools or your operating system&#x27;s shortcut keys.
+To take screenshots, you can use various free screen-capture tools or your operating system's shortcut keys.
 For example:

-- Mac: you can use &#x60;Shift + Command + 3 (⇧ + ⌘ + 3)&#x60; on your keyboard to capture your entire screen, or &#x60;Shift + Command + 4 (⇧ + ⌘ + 4)&#x60; to capture a window or area.
+- Mac: you can use `Shift + Command + 3 (⇧ + ⌘ + 3)` on your keyboard to capture your entire screen, or `Shift + Command + 4 (⇧ + ⌘ + 4)` to capture a window or area.
 It will be saved as a .jpg or .png file on your Desktop.

-- Windows: you can capture your active window by pressing &#x60;Alt + Print Screen&#x60; on your keyboard.
+- Windows: you can capture your active window by pressing `Alt + Print Screen` on your keyboard.
 This command copies an image of your active window to the clipboard.
 Next, open an image editor, paste the image from your clipboard to the image editor, and save the image as .jpg or .png.

 ## Create New Repository from Template